CVE-2014-0160 vulnerability in Filezilla Project and Other Products

 Vulnerability Analysis

 CVE-2014-0160 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity and availability.

 Out-of-bounds Read